higeorgem/kplc-kpi-system/README.md

 ## About Kplc-kpi-system

-Kplc-kpi-system it is a web based system meant to solve internally manual work of calculating the kpi's for the company employers.
+Kplc-kpi-system it is a web based system meant to solve internally manual work of calculating the kpi's for the company employees.

 ## Contributing